klephron/hyprland-binds-rofi/README.md

 ## Acknowledgements

-Appreciation to the contributors, which provided important inspiration and reference for the development:
+Thanks to the open-source contributors who provided important inspiration and reference for the development:

 - [mellotanica/rofi-hyprland-keybinds-cheatsheet](https://github.com/mellotanica/rofi-hyprland-keybinds-cheatsheet)